Fannette Charvier

-Fannette Charvier (born 31 December 1984) is a French politician of La République En Marche!
-(LREM) who served as member of the French National Assembly from 2017 to 2022, representing the department of Doubs.
+Fannette Charvier (born 31 December 1984) is a French politician of Renaissance (RE) who served as member of the French National Assembly from 2017 to 2022, representing the department of Doubs.

 Political career

 In parliament, Charvier served as member of the Committee on Cultural Affairs and Education.
 In this capacity, she was – alongside Anne-Christine Lang – her parliamentary group's rapporteur on l'école de la confiance, legislation introduced by Minister of Education Jean-Michel Blanquer in 2018 to restructure the French education system from nursery through to middle school.

 In addition to her committee assignments, Charvier was part of the parliamentary friendship groups with the Netherlands and New Zealand.

 Charvier did not seek re-election at the 2022 French legislative election.

 Political positions

 In July 2019, Charvier decided not to align with her parliamentary group's majority and became one of 52 LREM members who abstained from a vote on the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.